mozilla-ai/agent-factory/README.md

 * **Smart Tooling & Integration:** Automatically identify the most relevant tools and MCP servers for your agent.

-* **Agent Execution:** Effortlessly create runnable agents complete with their operational instructions and dependency files.
+* **Deployable agents:** Create runnable agents complete with their operational instructions and dependency files.

 * **Agent Evaluation:** Evaluate the generated agents against automatically or manually defined criteria to ensure they